iopsmon/dc_linux_monitoring/README.md

 For this app, I have set the polling for every 5 minutes and based it on averages, this is best and most optimised way of getting some metric data in quickly, collected and viewing that data.
 Do you really need every second, from 1000's of servers...some do, but then we would have to think about the architecture, data volumes, etc....For now this app will get you started very quickly.

-The Metrics I'm collecting are as follows and are based on averages, you will be able to determine the servers health very quickly with this app.
+The Metrics I'm collecting are as follows, and based on average values only, this will enable you to determine the servers health very quickly, you can later change the metrics and polling times, but this is to get you started quickly.

-CPU – It is crucial to monitor CPU, as it can reach a high utilization
+- CPU – It is crucial to monitor CPU, as it can reach a high utilization.

-Load – This specifies whether the CPU is being used, how much is being executed, and how long    it has been running.
+- Load – This specifies whether the CPU is being used, how much is being executed, and how long   it has been running.

-Disk Capacity and IO – Disk capacity is especially important when it comes to file servers, data bases, Splunk servers, it can directly affect system OS and corrupt the operating system, or cause extreme IO slowness.
+- Disk Capacity and IO – Disk capacity is especially important when it comes to file servers, data bases, Splunk servers, it can directly affect system OS and corrupt the operating system, or cause extreme IO slowness.

-Network – It's extremely important to monitor network performance as input and output of data packets.
+- Network – It's extremely important to monitor network performance as input and output of data packets.
 With network performance, you can measure the utilization of the card and see whats taking up lots o bandwidth

-Memory – Memory is used by many applications and is a key componenet for the proper function of providing services
+- Memory – Memory is used by many applications and is a key componenet for the proper function of providing services

-Swap Memory – This is virtual memory created by the system and allocated to disk to be used when necessary.
+- Swap Memory – This is virtual memory created by the system and allocated to disk to be used when necessary.
 Its high utilization can indicate that the amount of memory for the server is     insufficient.

-The ping check is designed to run every 10 minutes, this is fine as sometimes you will reboot servers, but any that do go offline, you will see the status in the dashboard.

 ![](images/linux_mon.jpg)